microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-04.md

 ![The Solution diagram is described in the text following this diagram.](../Coach/images/Challenge4.png)

 ### Data Source:
-In order to generate the source data stream for this exercise, you will need to execute sample .Net application ([Stream Generator](https://github.com/alexkarasek/ClickStreamGenerator)).
+In order to generate the source data stream for this exercise, you will need to execute sample the .Net application ([Stream Generator](https://github.com/alexkarasek/ClickStreamGenerator)).
 This code will randomly generate product related data, and write it to an Azure Event Hub.

 **NOTE:** You can start the stream of data by executing script below in Azure Cloud Shell: